 Soon enough, the first snow of the year will blanket portions of the country.
-This winter—like most winters—will catch many motorists off guard, causing thousands of accidents and millions of dollars in damage.
+This winter—like most winters—many motorists will be caught off guard, causing thousands of accidents and millions of dollars in damage.
+(We hope you have good insurance.)

 Why Are Winter Tires Necessary?